The Globella Difference: Hiring an Expert Homebuying Consultant vs. Hiring a Salesperson

 It makes total sense for a seller's agent to focus on getting very good at selling.
 For that reason, many San Diego real estate agents have devoted their training to becoming better and better salespeople.

-Here is where it becomes a problem: When people try to translate those sales skills into representing homebuyers...
+Here is where it becomes a problem: When realtors try to translate those sales skills into representing homebuyers...

 The reality is that most San Diego buyer agents are also trained to sell.
 Many buyer agents view their job as to find as many buyer prospects as possible and then to sell homes to those prospects as quickly as possible.
 The training that many San Diego buyer agents receive teaches them actual sales techniques to get buyers to write offers more quickly, write stronger offers, etc., etc. to hopefully get more and more transactions.
 You've probably even noticed this when you watch real estate shows on HGTV (the agent says to the buyer, "Just look at that beautiful view...
 Can you imagine sitting here with a glass of wine in front of the fireplace and enjoying the sunset after a long day at work?").